ToddBertaOldham/Pet/libraries/README.md

 A utility crate for easily reading and modifying bits.
 ## io
 Provides replacements/alternatives to some structs and traits found in the std::io module.
 Allows for endian aware reading and writing.
-## kernel
+## kernel_interface
-Crates for interacting with the kernel.
-Just kernel_init at the moment.
-Will contain system calls later.
+Crate for interacting with the kernel.
 ## uart_8250_family
 Interface for the 8250 UART, 16650A UART, and other chips in the family.
 ## split